U.S. Coast Guard search finds one body, 38 still missing after boat capsizes off Florida | Science-Environment

 U.S. Coast Guard search finds one body, 38 still missing after boat capsizes off Florida

+Incidents of overturned or interdicted vessels crowded with people, many of them Haitians or Cubans seeking to reach the United States, are not uncommon in the waters off Florida.
+"There's (been) an increase in these human smuggling organizations trying to smuggle individuals into the United States" over the last year, Anthony Salisbury, an agent with the Department of Homeland Security, said in a telephone interview.

 Rescue teams have found one body and are searching for 38 other people reported missing after their boat capsized off Florida's coast, the U.S. Coast Guard said on Wednesday, an incident that is being treated as a human smuggling attempt gone awry.
-Coast Guard Commander Jo-Ann Burdian said during a news conference in Miami that search and rescue efforts would continue for survivors, after a good Samaritan found a man perched on the mostly submerged hull of the overturned boat in the Atlantic Ocean and rescued him.
+Coast Guard Commander Jo-Ann Burdian said during a news conference in Miami that search and rescue efforts would continue for survivors.

 "We do suspect that this is a case of human smuggling, as this event occurred in a normal route for human smuggling," Burdian said.
-Burdian said a cutter crew found the deceased person.
-She said information about the person will not be released until their family is informed.
+On Tuesday at around 8 a.m., crew members of the tugboat Signet Intruder spotted the overturned boat and could see "there was somebody who was pretty distraught on the vessel," said Joshua Nelson, operations manager for the Jacksonville Fleet of Signet Maritime Corp, which owns the tug.

+"We were towing a very large barge that was roughly 2,500 feet behind us, so it (took) a little finesse to get close enough to the vessel and not cause any waves to knock the man off," Nelson said in a telephone interview.
+The crew immediately alerted the Coast Guard, Nelson said.

 According to the survivor, the group's vessel capsized on Sunday morning when it hit rough weather about 45 miles (72 km) east of Fort Pierce Inlet, off Florida's Atlantic coast about midway between Miami and Cape Canaveral, but no one was wearing a life jacket, the Coast Guard said.
 The survivor was taken to a hospital for treatment of dehydration and sun exposure.